 Back to List

-📊 Analysis: RHI Magnesita (RHIM) shows weak fundamentals for long-term investment.
-The stock trades at a high P/E of 49.9 compared to the industry average of 40.9, suggesting overvaluation.
-ROE (5.62%) and ROCE (7.71%) are low, reflecting poor capital efficiency.
-The PEG ratio of -8.58 highlights negative growth prospects relative to valuation.
-Dividend yield of 0.58% offers minimal income.
-Quarterly PAT declined (-15.4%), raising concerns about earnings stability.
-Technical indicators (RSI 48.2, MACD negative) suggest consolidation.
-Ideal entry zone would be around ₹400–₹420, closer to support levels, for risk-adjusted exposure.
+📊 RHI Magnesita India (RHIM) shows weak fundamentals for long-term investment at current valuations.
+The stock trades at a high P/E of 39.2 compared to industry P/E of 31.5, with low ROE (5.62%) and ROCE (7.71%).
+While debt levels are negligible (0.02), efficiency remains poor.
+The PEG ratio of -6.73 highlights negative growth prospects relative to valuation.
+Dividend yield is modest at 0.68%, but technical indicators (RSI 31.3, MACD negative) suggest bearish momentum.

 ✅ Positive